tecknovice/rails-react-genai/.github/instructions/design.instructions.md

 ## 📌 Overview

-This web application is a blogging platform with user registration, authentication, and role-based authorization.
-Users can manage their profiles and blogs.
-Admins can manage all users and blogs.
-Public users can read published blogs.
+This web application is a CMS using genAI with user registration, authentication, and role-based authorization.
+Users can manage their profiles and contents.
+Admins can manage all users and contents.
+Public users can read published contents.

 ---